UNIVERSITY CATALOG: 2025-2026

 Students are strongly recommended to select an interdisciplinary field that complements the Journalism major.
 The interdisciplinary field must contain at least five upper division courses, totaling a minimum of 15 units in a selected area of study.
 See an advisor for recommendations.

-If taken, JOUR 365 satisfies 3 units of upper division D1 Social Sciences and fulfills the Information Competence requirement.
-JOUR 371 or JOUR 372 satisfies 3 units of upper division F Comparative Cultural Studies and fulfills the Information Competence requirement.
+If taken, JOUR 365 satisfies 3 units of upper division Area 4 Social and Behavioral Sciences and fulfills the Information Competence requirement.
+JOUR 371 or JOUR 372 satisfies 3 units of upper division CSUN Section F Comparative Cultural Studies and fulfills the Information Competence requirement.

 Total Units in the Major/Option: 48